 How the Insurance Company Calculates How Much to Offer

-While your lawyer and the jury will consider all of the above, it’s also important to recognize how the insurance company will decide how much to offer, which is significantly less personalized.
+While dealing with an injury claim, it’s important to understand how the insurance company will decide how much to offer, which is significantly less personalized.

 There are two main methods:

-2. Per Diem Method: This method determines an amount to provide per day, multiplied by the number of days it takes you to recover from your injury.
-So if they decided on $100 per day, and you needed 6 months (180 days) to recover, they would offer $18,000 in pain and suffering damages.
+- Per Diem Method: This method determines an amount to provide per day, multiplied by the number of days it takes you to recover from your injury.
+So, if they decided on $100 per day, and you needed 6 months (180 days) to recover, they would offer $18,000 in pain and suffering damages.

 Is There a Cap on Non-Economic Damages in South Carolina?

 South Carolina does NOT have a cap on how much an injury victim can receive in damages for their pain and suffering after an injury.
-The only exception is for medical malpractice claims, which are limited to $350,000 per claimant.
+The only exception is for medical malpractice claims, which are limited to $564,168 per claimant as of February 04, 2024.
+In cases involving more than three defendants, the maximum cumulative non-economic damages a injured individual can recover from all medical defendants is capped at $1,637,608.

 Contact Us for a Free Case Evaluation

 Injuries impact accident victims in so many ways that go far beyond the time they spend in the hospital.
 Our goal is to make sure that injury victims are compensated for all of it.
-After a car crash or other accident, contact Joye Law Firm to speak to an experienced South Carolina personal injury lawyer about how your injury has affected your life and what you should demand from the at-fault party.
-Your initial consultation is always free, with no obligation to hire.
+After a car crash or other accident, contact Joye Law Firm to speak to an experienced South Carolina personal injury lawyer about how your injury has affected your life, and what you should demand from the at-fault party.
+Your initial consultation is always free, with no obligation to hire our firm.
+If you choose to entrust us with your case, rest assured you will not owe us any unless we win your case, as we take all cases on a contingency fee agreement.